openfaas/of-watchdog/README.md

 HTTP headers cannot be sent after function starts executing due to input/output being hooked-up directly to response for streaming efficiencies.
 Response code is always 200 unless there is an issue forking the process.
 An error mid-flight will have to be picked up on the client.
 Multi-threaded.

-* Input is sent back to client as soon as it's printed to stdout by the executing process.
+* Output is sent back to client as soon as it's printed to stdout by the executing process.

 * A static Content-type can be set ahead of time.